yoonseopark001/R-DataAnalysis-Visualization-MachineLearning/README.md

-### This covers the major topics in Data Analysis with R.
+### This repository covers the major topics in Data Analysis with R.

 ## Machine Learning
 * ctree (Conditional Inference Trees) - Decision Tree with iris data